-Maximum Residual Disinfectant Level Goal (MRDLG)- The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination results were NON DETECTABLE.
+As illustrated in the tables above, WWSA monitoring and testing detected some contaminants; all other contaminants were below the maximum levels permitted by the State, known as the maximum contaminant levels (MCL).
+Many of the test results were NON DETECTABLE.
 The type/group (number of contaminants in each group) tested for were as follows: volatile organic compounds (52) + MTBE, synthetic organic compounds (38), asbestos, color & odor (O'Brien only) The inorganic contaminants tested for and non detectable were, arsenic, cadmium, chromium mercury, silver, selenium, antimony, beryllium, thallium, and cyanide.
 Microbiological Contaminants (2) total coliform and E. coli.